Keep our news free from ads and paywalls by making a donation to support our work!

 The original seven books published in the 1990s took even longer to appear in English, with official translations only beginning to be published in 2007.

-That was also the year that the first Witcher computer game by Polish developer CD Projekt Red appeared.
+That was also the year in which the first Witcher computer game by Polish developer CD Projekt Red appeared.
 The game and its two sequels have since gone on to sell over 75 million copies, making it one of the biggest video game franchises of all time.

 The Witcher, by Polish author Andrzej Sapkowski, has become a global hit, spawning video games and a Netflix series.